MEET OUR BOARD of TRUSTEES

 Sport has been, and continues to be, an important part of my life - both competing myself and in various coaching roles.
 While I played a variety of sports growing up - rugby, basketball, cricket, softball, I got involved in dragon boating as a teenager and went on to successfully compete in dragon boat regattas both nationally and internationally.
 I also spent many years coaching dragon boating to a national level across both secondary school and adult teams.
 I have jumped at the opportunity to get more involved in coaching since having children of my own - I really enjoy coaching kids and love seeing the look on a students face when they have a ‘light bulb’ moment and all their effort and commitment comes together, I get as much of a kick seeing a group of kids work together and support each other coming together as a team, and the pure enjoyment they get from playing sport - regardless of the result.

 I am currently a local resident of Gulf Harbour.
-I have four children, two of which have attended GHS and since left to attend local intermediate schools, two are currently still at GHS in Yr.
-5 and Yr.
-3.
+I have four children, three of which have attended GHS and since left to attend local intermediate schools, one is are currently still at GHS in Yr.
+4.

-We, as a family have been immensely involved with the school for over 5 years now and supported in coaching teams, school camps and also through integrated programmes that the school offers under the highly beneficial 2019 activities programme.
+We, as a family have been immensely involved with the school for over 5 years now and supported in coaching teams, school camps and also through integrated programmes that the school offers under the highly beneficial activities programmes.

 I originally trained as a teacher but ironically never taught in a classroom – however since then I have been successful in owning and managing my own hospitality businesses for over 12 years in Wellington, Horowhenua and the Wairarapa.